Why Choose Cedars-Sinai Marina del Rey Hospital for Sleep Apnea Surgery?

-Our professionally trained doctors at Marina Del Rey Hospital have vowed to always look after their patients and to ensure that they get the best treatment available.
+Our professionally trained doctors at Cedars-Sinai Marina del Rey Hospital have vowed to always look after their patients and to ensure that they get the best treatment available.

 Sleep apnea can be a condition that doesn’t only affect the quality of sleep of the patient and that of the people surrounding him, but it can also have severe repercussions on his health, like increased risk of high blood pressure and heart disease.